-Minimum PIN Length: 4 code points
+Minimum PIN Length: 4 code points.

-Note: Authenticators can enforce a greater minimum length.
+NOTE: Authenticators can enforce a greater minimum length.

-- Maximum PIN Length: 63 bytes - PIN storage on the device has to provide the same, or better, security assurances as provided for private keys.
+- · Maximum PIN Length: 63 bytes - PIN storage on the device has to provide the same, or better, security assurances as provided for private keys.

-Note: [FIPS140-3] references "memorized secret" requirements from AAL2 and above:
+Note: [FIPS140-3] references "memorized secret" requirements from SP 800-63B section 5.1.1.2.
+The latter states that at AAL2 and above: